sourcegraph/about/blogposts/universal-graphql.md

 # A better picture of our data: where we are today

-## Javascript Client: Apollo Client
+## JavaScript Client: Apollo Client
 Apollo Client is the most popular GraphQL client for the web and React Native applications.
 It's designed for ease of use, but is powerful enough for production applications.

 ##  Native GraphQL: Apollo iOS/Android